TreasureProject/treasure-node/README.md

 1. Clone this repository.
 2. Ensure Docker and Docker Compose are installed.
+3. For `treasureTopaz`:
-3. Run `docker-compose --file testnet-external-node.yml up -d` to start the services.
+   1. Run `docker-compose --file treasuretopaz-external-node.yml up -d` to start the services.
-4. The services will be up and running as per the configurations defined in the `testnet-external-node.yml` for the testnet.
+   2. The services will be up and running as per the configurations defined in the `treasuretopaz-external-node.yml` for the testnet.

 ## Services